rosikand/musical-instruments-classification/README.md

 3. Convert to Mel Spectrogram—resultant is an image.
 4. Save resultant image to respective directory.
 5. Repeat for all images.
+6. Run an image classification model on the Mel Spectrogram images.

 The resultant directories that contain the Mel Spectrograms are saved in this repository as well.